 Sure, there’s always a cost reason to go for the cheaper option.
 The generalist is pretty competent, and the student seems very promising.

 Weddings might not be life and death in the same way, but they are complex, important, emotional events.
+If you didn’t think they were, you probably wouldn’t be having a wedding celebration.
 They may have a lifetime’s worth of expectations riding on the back of them.

 If a vendor can prove their value and help to execute a wedding vision flawlessly, that is truly a value-add.